Derivation of Kubo's formula for disordered systems at zero temperature: Hybridization in

 \section{Hybridization in $1D$}

-In this appendix, we show hybridization of eigenvectors for a family of $1D$ Anderson Hamiltonians.
+In this appendix, we show eigenvector hybridization for a family of $1D$ Anderson Hamiltonians.
 Apart from an occasional reference to a definition or a technical lemma, this appendix is self-contained.
 In some places, the notation used here conflicts with the notation used in the main text.

 We consider the Hilbert space $\ell^2\pa{\Z}$ and denote its scalar product by $\langle \cdot, \cdot \rangle$.
 Delta functions $\{\delta_x\}_{x \in \mathbb{Z}}$, equal to $1$ at $x$ and $0$ elsewhere, form a basis for the Hilbert space.
 The discrete Laplacian $\Delta$ is the operator given by